greenmg2003/osu-mg-reload/README.md

 # Project: osu!
 Gacha Club | Sub-project: osu!
-Mg - Season 01
+Mg

 ![Project Banner Season 1](https://github.com/user-attachments/assets/a769a7f7-a899-40cf-9699-467ea15445b5)

 The second core project of osu!
 Gacha Club, with the purpose to bring Gacha Club to osu! game.
 Transferred and/or revamped from [osu-mg-skin](https://github.com/greenmg2003/osu-Mg-skin)

 You may want to jump to [skin preview](#-media-latest-version-)

-Current status: Season 1 of this project has been finalized with v.5.1.0, with Vietnamese and Japanese version supported!!
+Current status: Season 2 is underway!!
 There will be more updates in the future!!

-[Stability Status]: As of now, the project is stable.
+[Stability Status]: As of now, the project is working on season 2.
+Season 1 is fully released and stable.
 There is [the post exposing the hatred towards this project](https://github.com/greenmg2003/osu-mg-reload/blob/main/30-01-2025-serious-report.md).

 ---
 Contents: